Multi-Scale Data Assimilation in Turbulent Models: Shell Models for Turbulence

-We have chosen to work with this model because the two-point correlation is diagonal $\langle u_n u_{m}^* \rangle =0$ for $n\neq m$, and the only vanishing three-point correlations are the consecutive ones $\langle u_{n-1} u_{n}^* u_{n+1} \rangle$.
+We have chosen to work with this model because the two-point correlation is diagonal $\langle u_n u_{m}^* \rangle_T =0$ for $n\neq m$, and the only vanishing three-point correlations are the consecutive ones $\langle u_{n-1} u_{n}^* u_{n+1} \rangle_T$ (where $\langle\cdot\rangle_T$ denotes a time average taken in the statistically stationary regime).
 These features imply substantial analytical and numerical simplifications, enforce the locality of energy transfer, and arise from an inherent \textit{phase invariance} under the transformation $u_n\rightarrow u_n e^{i\theta}$, provided that

 In order to faithfully mimic a realistic fluid dynamical system, the inviscid and unforced case ($f_n=\nu=0$) must conserve the total energy $E(t)=\sum_{n=0}^N |u_n(t)|^2$, which imposes the constraint $a+b+c=0$ on the nonlinear coupling coefficients.
 The choice of $c$ is crucial in determining the physical dimensions of a second quadratic invariant postulated by the model.
 For $c<0$, the invariant is not positive definite, and selecting $c=-\frac{1}{2}$ assigns it the same physical dimensions as helicity $H(t)=\sum_{n=0}^N (-1)^n |u_n(t)|^2 k_n$, which is indeed conserved in the 3D Euler equations.